 My Family's Story

 Mamacita is titled after my father’s nickname for my mother.
-What started two years ago as a project to immortalize the recipes I grew up eating became a way to reconnect with my Mexican heritage.
+What started in 2018 as a project to immortalize the recipes I grew up eating became a way to reconnect with my Mexican heritage.
 As I learned how to navigate the immigration system, a pivotal chapter emerged: to keep my family together.

 My deportation felt imminent in the midst of a pandemic.
 In six months, however, I became a citizen.
 This would not have been possible without the privilege of a legal team and $10,000.
 As an American citizen, my new status provides my parents with the opportunity to begin their own path towards citizenship.

-For my parents, citizenship means they could finally live without fear in a country they have embraced as home for over 16 years.
-It would grant them the freedom to visit Mexico again, reuniting them with my grandmothers, who we have not seen in over a decade.
+For my parents, citizenship means they could finally live without fear in a country they have embraced as home for over 17 years.
+It granted them the freedom to visit Mexico again, reuniting them with my grandmothers, who we had not seen in over a decade.